corespring/elasticsearch-river-mongodb/README.md

-MongoDB River Plugin for ElasticSearch
+MongoDB River Plugin (Corespring version) for ElasticSearch
 ==================================

 This plugin uses MongoDB as datasource to store data in ElasticSearch.
 Filtering and transformation are also possible.
 See the [wiki](https://github.com/richardwilly98/elasticsearch-river-mongodb/wiki) for more details.

+**Note**: This is a modified version of the
+[original plugin](https://github.com/richardwilly98/elasticsearch-river-mongodb) which supports Corespring's versioned MongoDB identifiers.

-In order to install the plugin, simply run: ```bin/plugin --install com.github.richardwilly98.elasticsearch/elasticsearch-river-mongodb/2.0.0```
+In order to install the plugin locally, run: ```./install-local.sh```

+TODO: Write installation description to pull from Github.

 | MongoDB River Plugin     | ElasticSearch    | MongoDB |
 |--------------------------|------------------|---------|